Ramakien: Part Two

 Part two deals with the main drama of the story.
 Phra Ram and Nang Sida fall in love at first sight before an archery contest.
-A hunchback named Kucci instigates the queen to ask for the banishment of Phra Ram.
-He sets off to live in the forest with Nang Sida and his brother Phra Lak, where they meet Sammanakha who took on the form of a beautiful maiden.
+A hunchback named Kucci (Manthara) instigates the queen to ask for the banishment of Phra Ram.
+He sets off to live in the forest with Nang Sida and his brother Phra Lak, where they meet Sammanakha (Surpanakha) who took on the form of a beautiful maiden.
 She tries to seduce the two brothers, but they resist and punish her.
 As revenge, Thotsakan abducts Nang Sida to his palace in Lanka.

-Phra Ram and Phra Lak meet Hanuman, Sukhrip and another monkey, Chomphuphan, and ask them to help find Nang Sida.
+Phra Ram and Phra Lak meet Hanuman, Sukhrip, and another Vanara, Chomphuphan, and ask them to help find Nang Sida.
 When Hanuman locates Nang Sida in Lanka, he identifies himself by showing her ring and kerchief and retelling the secret of her first meeting with Phra Ram.
-Hanuman is then caught by Thotsakan's son Intharachit, but escapes while setting Lanka on fire.
-On returning to Phra Ram, Hanuman helps build a causeway connecting Lanka to the mainland and the war with Thotsakan begins.
+Hanuman is then caught by Thotsakan's son Intharachit but escapes while setting Lanka on fire.
+On returning to Phra Ram, Hanuman helps build a causeway with the help of Nal and Nil to connecting Lanka with mainland, and the war with Thotsakan begins.
 After a lot of fighting and attempts of treachery by Thotsakan's allies, Phra Ram manages to kill Thotsakan and Intharachit and free Nang Sida.
 After she passes a fire ordeal to test her faithfulness, Phra Ram takes her with him to Ayutthaya and grants various parts of his kingdom to his allies.

 Part three

 After Nang Sida draws a picture of Thotsakan on a slate, Phra Ram orders Phra Lak to take her to the forest and kill her.
 Instead of doing as commanded, he brings to Phra Ram the heart of a doe to trick him into believing that Nang Sida is dead.
-In the forest, Nang Sida finds refuge with a hermit named Wachamarik, and she gives birth to two sons: Phra Monkut and Phra Loph.
+In the forest, Nang Sida finds refuge with a hermit named Wachamarik Valmiki, and she gives birth to two sons: Phra Monkut (Kusha) and Phra Loph (Lava).
 Phra Ram decides to take her back to Ayutthaya, but she refuses and disappears into the Underworld.
 Finally, Phra Isuan brings Phra Ram and Nang Sida together again.